gionnito/config-files/README.md

 ### ✨ Terminal Icons

-- Remove the `<GroupBy>` tag from the `Terminal-Icons.format.ps1xml` file located in the Documents directory.
+- Remove the `<GroupBy>` tag from the `Terminal-Icons.format.ps1xml` file located in the Documents folder.
-- Replace the `devblackops.psd1` file in the `colorThemes` directory.
+- Replace `devblackops.psd1` file in the `colorThemes` folder to get a softer color palette.

 ### 🎨 Oh My Posh